 She died when I was thirteen, almost fourteen.
 I still miss her every day.
 But because of her, I fell in love with reading and spent many delightful hours with wonderful authors like: Kipling, Victor Hugo, Dickens, Wodehouse, Oscar Wilde, O’Henry, Daphne De Maurier, Frank Herbert, Jane Austen…

 My teachers — conspirators all!
 They kept excusing me from English class to go read in the library, or to sit in the corner and write, beginning with Mrs. Davis in first grade.
 This wouldn’t be so extraordinary, except it kept happening over the next twelve years, even when I changed schools.
 (I went to several different schools before high school.)
 At Madison No. 1 in Phoenix, I complained to our librarian that they didn’t have enough of Charles Dickens’s books.
-I suppose my English teachers, Mrs. Chamberlain and Mrs. Shakespeare (yes, she really was named Shakespeare) got wind of my reading list from the librarian and that’s why they excused me from class.
-All except Mrs. Merrick–she made me stay in class and memorize poetry.
+I suppose my English teachers, Mrs. Chamberlain and Mrs. Shakespeare (yes, those are their real names) got wind of my reading list from the Miss Meyers, the librarian, and that’s why they excused me from class.
+All except Mrs. Merrick—thank goodness for her.
+She made me stay in class and memorize poetry.
 That’s when I fell in love with Browning and Wordsworth.
-Our family moved again, and this time I thought I might learn some grammar in high school, but Mrs. Auten reviewed our first writing assignment and transferred me out of English into a creative writing class.
+Our family moved again, and this time I thought I might finally learn my way around grammar in high school, but Mrs. Auten reviewed our first writing assignment and transferred me out of English into a creative writing class.
 And that, as they say, was that.

 Are you married?
 Do you have children?